 - 1. Title Page.
 One for each case. - 2.
 Narrative Summary.
 A narrative summary of the preoperative, operative, and postoperative course of the patient is required.
 A separate paragraph detailing the outcome is also required. - 3.
 Initial Evaluation.
 Include notes that list the risks, alternatives, and benefits explained to the patient. - 4.
 Photographs and Patient Photographic Consent Forms.
 Consent forms from the candidate's office should be included in this section of the case report.
 Patient names, except patient first and last name initials, should be blocked out. - 5.
 Operative Reports.
 Operative notes, operative consent. - 6.
 Anesthetic Report.
 PDF file of the anesthesia records. - 7.
 Laboratory Data.
 Pertinent laboratory data. - 8.
 Pathology.
 Pertinent pathology reports. - 9.
 Radiology.
 Pertinent radiographs. - 10.
 Hospital Progress Notes and Outpatient Clinic Notes.
-The Hospital Discharge Summary should be the first document in this section. - 11.
+The Hospital Discharge Summary should be the first document in this section.
+Limit to 50 pages total per case for both Hospital Progress Notes and Outpatient Clinic Notes combined. - 11.
 Billing.
 Photocopies of the actual billing statement submitted, including CPT codes and procedures, with a notarized statement confirming the authenticity of the billing statement.
 Candidates working in a VA or military hospital, Kaiser, or Canada must provide CPT codes for the procedures performed.